Kitware/ParaView/Plugins/GmshReader/README.md

  * select "Mesh - Gmsh msh" format
  * check "Save all" and "Save one file per partition".

+Note that the Gmsh IO format version 4.0 is currently being developped and is not supported yet by the plugin.

 Reading your msh files:
 ----------------------